whitneyburton/portfolios/students/20150814-marla_brizel-m2.markdown

 * [Heroku](https://jurassic-parka.herokuapp.com)

 In this two-week project, my group implemented Jurassic Parka, an e-commerce site.
 I played a team lead role and was in charge of all production deploys.
 My main areas of focus included implementing a shopping cart using POROs, custom controller actions, and complex views.
 I pushed myself to use jQuery over Ruby for order filtering in order to create a better user experience.
+I also wrote an extension to implement a sales/discount concept.

+Evaluator: Josh
+###### Scores
+* Feature Completeness: 3.5
+* Views: 3
+* Controllers: 3
+* Models: 4
+* Testing: 3
+* Usability: 2
+* Workflow: 4

 ### Feedback to Me